XplayzHD/mc-server/README.md

 ## Goal <a name="goal"></a>
 The purpose of this project is to create a self-sufficient portable Minecraft server on an independently controlled piece of hardware.
 Modern Minecraft servers are usually hard to manage because the host server is unable to stay online 24/7, or, when run with other programs, slow down the server.
 Backing up is also a prominent issue, and a lot of data is lost due to crashes, malfunctions, or poor online ediquette from users.

 With this solution, I hope to create a standalone portable server that runs freely of any other programs, allowing the server full control of the memory and cpu.
-This standalone solution only needs power and internet, and backups for the previous six months will stored once every week.
+This standalone solution only needs power and internet, and backups for the previous 3 weeks will stored (one backup per week).

 Throughout the process, I realized there is no set way of determining the ip address or status of the server.
 I decided to use [Firebase functions](https://firebase.google.com/docs/functions) to store the server status information in a simple database.
 An end-user can determine the current ip address or status of the server by visiting this Firebase endpoint.
 Thus, you will need to create a Firebase project to run this server setup (more information in the [software section](#software)).